pil0706/Map_blog/_posts/2019-07-31-Learn from others 2.md

 ---

 From the previous story, <br>
-I am going to continue to write errors which I have found from other map service providers. <br>
+I have been writing errors which I have found from other map service providers. <br>
 Most likely Apple and Google.

 Before I start to write article, I have to make it clear that I am not attacking employees in Apple and Google though you are going to see their mistakes.